rsk2/thread-safe-performance-tracking/README.md

-# Performance tracking using Fody compile time weaver.
+# Thread safe performance tracking using Fody compile time weaver.

 In this repository, new classes are created to enable thread safe performance tracking of methods using attributes.
 Each tracking information is then logged into a Singleton instance.This instance can be leater read and the data saved in a more persistent storage if required